-In the last few years pressure has been mounting on shippers to take more and more trucks off the road and reduce the amount of freight on tarmac.
-For environmental reasons politicians and the global scientific community have pressed the shippers to reduce the number of one-way truck shipments.
+In the last few years, pressure has been mounting on shippers to take more and more trucks off the road and reduce the amount of freight on the tarmac.
+For environmental reasons, politicians and the global scientific community have pressed the shippers to reduce the number of one-way truck shipments.
 Essentially, this means increasing efficiency and bringing the numbers of empty trucks down to an absolute minimum.

-• Fuel – Fuel prices are always rising.
+Fuel prices are always rising.
 Regardless of the occasional drop from year to year, over the past 50 years, fuel prices have consistently increased, due to a finite amount of oil.
-Freight carriers want to protect themselves from the volatile nature of fuel prices and so are looking for cheaper methods, or less trucks.
+Freight carriers want to protect themselves from the volatile nature of fuel prices and so are looking for cheaper methods or fewer trucks.

-• Sustainability – As more and more consumers are favouring sustainable businesses, actively choosing green companies over potentially cheaper alternatives, there has been a drive in all industries around the world to be more sustainable.
-Transportation remains a supply chain’s largest impact to the global carbon footprint, and companies are constantly seeking to cut emissions, and as a result, cut costs.
+As more and more consumers are favouring sustainable businesses, actively choosing green companies over potentially cheaper alternatives, there has been a drive-in of all industries around the world to be more sustainable.
+Transportation remains a supply chain’s largest impact on the global carbon footprint, and companies are constantly seeking to cut emissions, and as a result, cut costs.